 A lot of these folks end up with a record in their youthful years, which causes them trouble when they go to apply for college, housing, employment and other highly sought after aspects of the American dream.
 Marijuana offenders are often considered pariahs in the midst of civil society, which is the reason many lawmakers are leading the charge to clean the slate.
 They want to make good on old drug war policies that should have never been enforced in the first place.
 This means scrubbing pot offenses from the equation, and allowing these people to get on with their lives.

 Los Angeles and San Francisco have already expunged hundreds of thousands of marijuana convictions since California went legal a few years back.
-Illinois is also moving on a slew of marijuana convictions in the coming months.
-Even President Trump, a man who clearly does not support legalization, has been known to pardon offenders caught up in offenses associated with federal marijuana laws.
+Illinois also moved on a slew of marijuana convictions last year.
+Even former president Donald Trump, a man who did not support legalization, was known to pardon offenders caught up in offenses associated with federal marijuana laws.

-One of the people he recently pardoned was Crystal Munoz who spent 12-years in prison for her role in a pot distribution ring.
+One of the people he pardoned before he left office was Crystal Munoz who spent 12-years in prison for her role in a pot distribution ring.
 Trump pardoned her because she “has mentored people working to better their lives, volunteered with a hospice program, and demonstrated an extraordinary commitment to rehabilitation,” according to the White House.

 So what does a marijuana expungement do?
 Well, once a person’s record is sealed, it is perfectly acceptable for them to say, “I don’t have a criminal record.”
 They are no longer required by law to list their pot offense on applications for employment, housing, or anything else for that matter.

 It’s like the crime never actually happened.